 *Stuffed Animal Contest

 Bring a stuffed animal to the library to try for a prize!
-Prizes will be awarded for the Coolest, Most Huggable, Most Colorful, Silliest, Scariest, Best Dressed, Most Loved, Most Cheerful, Biggest, and Smallest animals registered, as well as, the Judges Choice.
+Prizes will be awarded for the Hairiest, Coolest Sound, Most Huggable, Most Colorful, Scariest, Best Dressed, Most Loved, Sportiest, Biggest, Smallest animals registered, as well as, the Judges Choice.
 Prizes are awarded based on the judges' conception of these categories.

 Registration will begin at 11 a.m., and will end for the judging to start at Noon.
 Prizes will be announced at 12:30 p.m.
 One entry per child.
 Animals can be picked up immediately after the publicity photos of the winners are taken.

-INCENTIVE GAME – 20pts/summer – Complete 8 of the activities on the sheet (you can pick these up at the library).
-You must color in the activities you did, put your name and phone number on the paper, have an adult initial/sign your paper, put it in the box at the library.
-You will only get points for this 1 time.
+Complete 8 of the activities on the sheet (you can pick these up at the library or download and print at home).
+You must color in the activities you did, put your name and phone number on the paper, have and adult initial/sign your paper, and hand it in at the library.
+You will get to choose a paperback book.

 Monday AND Thursday 9a.m. - 7p.m.